daecepi/JobsityChallengesThirdSchool/ChallengesWeek5/Challenge1/README.md

 __User endpoints__
 - /
 - /login : destined for user to authenticate
-- /user/register: to add new user profiles
+- /user/register : to add new user profiles
 - /books/ : to get all books in the API
 - /books/:id : changen the ":id" looks for the book with the specified id
 - /lend : to read lend a book if not digital
-- /return: to return the book after finished with it
+- /return : to return the book after finished with it

-### Approaches
+### Important approaches
 - Reuse of BookResolver library done before
 - Use two guarding strategies (a general one with JWT for the endpoints to protect)
 - Usage of mongoose and schemas to keep the app organized
 - Use the caching system to save information of the users about the user if necessary
+- Usage of Nest's error modules like: NotFoundException, UnauthorizedException and HttpExceptions
+- Salting a little the secret of JWT

 ## NestJS recommendations:
 - Maintain the schemas in the respective folder
 - The projet folder should remind outside the folder of the backend server
+- Keep strategies in the auth folder

 ### Faked infor from the API:
 Information that was generated to books for the sake of this challenge